 The collected data will be analysed using Statistical Packages for Social Sciences (SPSS).
 Descriptive analysis will be used to obtain measures tendency and variability.
 In this method, descriptive analysis will use parameters such as mode, mean, median and standard deviation.
-Descriptive statistics of sociodemographic data of the participants will be expressed as mean (M) and standard deviation (SD) of the data when they are normally stan lifying, or reprinting, is not permitted the fit distributed.
+Descriptive statistics of sociodemographic data of the participants will be expressed as mean (M) and standard deviation (SD) of the data when they are normally distributed.